THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 It surveys everything that is lofty; it is king over all that are proud.

-The dragon therefore symbolises the supreme power and authority on earth.
+The dragon therefore symbolises a supreme power and authority on earth.

 The Hebrew word TANNÌN also means dragon.
 We will look at a few texts in